cmems-arcticbliss/.github/profile/README.md

-##  Hi there! 👋 Welcome to the GitHub organization of the  CMEMS Arctic-BLISS project
+##  Hi there! 👋 Welcome to the GitHub organization of the Arctic-BLISS project
 ![Arctic-BLISS_logo](https://github.com/cmems-arcticbliss/.github/blob/main/profile/visuel_Arctic-BLISS.png)

 ### About